laws-africa/peachjam/DEPLOYMENT.md

   ![Sentry DSN Key](assets/img/sentry_dsn.png "Sentry DSN Key")

     dokku config:set <app_name> SENTRY_DSN_KEY=<dsn_value>

 #### Run Migrations and Disable Checks
-- It is necessary to disable checks on the dokku application you've just created before the first depoyment.
-This will allow migrations to run, which are setup as a post deployment task.
-They should be re-enabled once the deployment process is completed successfully.

-#### Run Migrations and Disable Checks
-- It is necessary to disable checks on the dokku application you've just created before the first depoyment.
-This will allow migrations to run, which are setup as a post deployment task.
+- It is necessary to disable checks on the dokku application you've just created before the first deployment.
+This will allow migrations, which are set up as a post deployment task, to run.
 They should be re-enabled once the deployment process is completed successfully.

       dokku checks:disable <app_name>